Something urgent has come up and I think I need to be seen as soon as possible. What should I do?

 Where is the after hours Urgent Care Clinic?

-The After Hours Urgent Care Clinics rotate sites according to the physician on-call that day.
 After Hours policies are different depending on whether you are a St. Catharines or Niagara-on-the-Lake patient.
 See After Hours for more information.

 Can I come to the After Hours Clinic to get my medication renewals?